 From Press Association Newswire, September 8 More than a third of patients with long-term fatigue conditions like Myalgic Encephalomyelitis (ME) believe complementary and alternative medicines (CAMs) are more effective than traditional medicine in treating their illness, research launched at the British Pharmaceutical Conference (BPC) in Manchester reveals.

 Health reporter Jane Elliott has written an interesting story on the BBC News website today about the creation of a new prototype wheelchair – with wheels that fold in on themselves, making it easier to transport the wheelchair when it’s not in use.

 We have just heard that Rotherham CFS/ME Group was dissolved at a meeting called for the purpose last night (Friday, 5 September).
 This information has been supplied to various ME message boards by the ex-secretary, Mrs Irene Thorpe.
 Details of the group have now been removed from this site’s database of local groups.

-This is a summary of key issues that were discussed at a meeting of The ME Association Board of Trustees.
-The full day meeting was held in Buckingham on Tuesday 24 June 2008.
-Informal discussions on some of these issues also took place on the evening before.
+This is a brief summary of key issues that were discussed at the September meeting of The ME Association Board of Trustees.
+The full day meeting was held in Buckingham on Tuesday 2 September 2008.
+Informal discussions on some of these items also took place amongst trustees the evening before.
 Subjects are not necessarily placed in the order […]